Distance: 22 km

 You won't be in the trees for long and the views will start to open up, especially at the 6.4km signpost.
 From here, you can see all the way down the Slims River valley and can also see the toe of the Kaskawulsh glacier.
 This amazing scenery will be your view for most of the way down the trail.

 Here you have 2 options: you can stay right and continue along the road and wrap around towards Sheep Creek, or you can leave the road and head straight up the open grassy hill in front of you.
 If you have time, you can even make a circle route out of these two options.
 If you decide to continue following the road, it gets a little overgrown but is still easy to follow.
-If you decide to walk straight up, you can make your own way or stay slightly to the left and follow a path that has been cut deep by running water.
+If you decide to walk straight up the hill, you can make your own way or stay slightly to the left and follow a path that has been cut deep by running water.

-Either way, you will soon get a view of Red Castle Ridge (the unmistakable sharp, red ridge on your left) and a view over the expanse of the Sheep Creek valley and the surrounding mountains.
+Either way, you will soon get a view of Red Castle Ridge (the unmistakable sharp, red ridge on your left) and a view over the expanse of the Sheep Creek Valley and the surrounding mountains.

 Comments / Trip Reports